 According to statistics presented in a recent study, 75% of resumes are rejected even before they reach the hiring manager.
 As in they didn’t even meet human eyes and sent off to a virtual trash can.
 Therefore, it can be a challenge to make your job application noticed and certain ways you can tweak it to move past the ATS that is the applicant tracking system

 5 top tips to get your job application noticed

 Here are the top five tips that you should follow to make your job application a noticeable one.

 Try and get a head start with the resume

-A little extra strategy to give you a booster in the application process is to get to know your contacts.
+After you are done with job searching, a little extra strategy to give you a booster in the application process is to get to know your contacts.
 The best way to get a head start is to check if you know someone already in the organization you’re applying in.
 This way, you will have the ease of knowing why your job application got selected or rejected.
 Chances are if you know someone valuable in the organization prior to getting hired, your hiring process would be faster and deemed a priority based on the acknowledgment.

 Add headlines and bullet points

 Employers have to go through sometimes hundreds of applications once there is a vacancy available in their organization.
 So what you can do to speed up their process and, in turn, help them is that add headlines, headings, and bullet points to highlight your qualifications better.
 It shouldn’t be a full paragraph rather a few phrases and lines bulleted.
 If your job application would be bold and attractive, chance are it would be eye-catching for employers, and they won’t ignore it under the pile of many.